listman-io/docs/README.md

 #### `schedule` section
 Listman.io could run archiving jobs by schedule.
 Basically you could run job immediately after application launch or by schedule using `cron` syntax.

 > If you not familiar with `cron expressions` read this [article](https://www.quartz-scheduler.net/documentation/quartz-3.x/tutorial/crontriggers.html).
-You could also use this `cron expression` [builder](http://www.cronmaker.com/).
+You could also use this `cron expression` [builder](http://www.cronmaker.com/) for expressions construction and validation.

 | Field  | Description | Example |
 | ------------- | ------------- | -----------------|